-KLINE Wins 2025 PTI Award of Excellence for Historic Surfside Project
+KLINE Wins 2025 PTI Award for Historic Surfside Project

 Category: Industrial or Special Applications

-Kline Engineering & Consulting is proud to announce that our Reviving Heritage project in Surfside, Florida, was honored with the 2025 PTI Award of Excellence in the Industrial or Special Applications category.
-This award, presented by the Post-Tensioning Institute (PTI), recognizes outstanding achievements in using post-tensioning to solve complex structural challenges.
+KLINE is proud to announce that our Reviving Heritage project in Surfside, Florida, was honored with the 2025 PTI Award of Excellence in the Industrial or Special Applications category.
+This award, presented by the Post-Tensioning Institute (PTI), recognizes outstanding achievements in the use of post-tensioning to solve complex structural challenges.

 This remarkable project transformed a 1936 historic landmark, designated a historic structure in 2014, into a modern luxury residence while preserving its original façade and architectural charm.
 Our Principal, Layth Hussein, P.E., accepted the award on behalf of the whole design-build team, celebrating the collaborative success of architects, restoration experts, contractors, and engineers.